-THE LILLS PUERTO RICO ADVENTURE
+THE LILLS PUERTO RICO TRAVEL ADVENTURE

 We were located just a block from the beach, so the next day we headed straight there.
 Ocean Park beach had such a cool backdrop of palm trees and cityscape.
 We were in walking distance from amazing food and enjoyed incredible empanadillas at Pirilo Restaurant and crazy-good rice, beans and classic Tostones (twice fried plantain slices with salt) from Kasalta Bakery.